 \Additional General Education and Other Required Hours should be selected based on intended major at transfer institution.
+NOTE: Students are required to take ACA 122 in their first semester.

 ASSOCIATE IN ARTS FAST TRACK DEGREE (A10100FT)

 The Associate in Arts (A.A.) degree shall be granted for a planned program of study consisting of a minimum of 60 semester hours of credit (SHC) of college transfer courses.
 Within the degree program, the student will have the opportunities for the achievement of competencies in reading, writing, oral communication, fundamental mathematical skills, and basic computer use.